 Our suggestion is simply what it is worth for you not to take it back home.
 Let the auction work for you determining the final price.
 If you set the minimum bid low, the subsequent bidding will tend to drive it upwards.
 Setting it too high will tend to have your item not sell, or only receive a bid or two.
 The smallest amount for a Minimum Bid is $1.
 Please keep your minimum bid amounts in full dollar amounts otherwise.

-Contact us on Wednesday (October 17th) or later (but before Saturday, October 27th) and we will be more than happy to give you back any unsold items as well as your Auction Certificate.
+Contact us on Wednesday (October 5th) or later (but before Monday, October 31, 2022) and we will be more than happy to give you back any unsold items as well as your Auction Certificate.
 Please bring a photo ID with you so we can confirm your identity.
-Thanks for your help in making our auctions a success for all of us.
+Thanks for your help making our auctions a success for all of us.

 Each item you enter in the auction will have an entry on the Lot Sheet.
 This entry will consist of the item's name, it's condition and your desired minimum bid for it.
 That minimum bid will start the bidding process and is the minimum sale price that the item will be offered at.
 These are entered in the appropriate boxes.

 Please leave the Buyer # and Sold For empty as we use those for bookkeeping during the Auction itself.